earthwise01/SnowySMBU/README.md

    -------------------------------------
 --------------------------------------------------------

 Works on Wii U & CEMU.
-But when using SDCafiine on Wii U, the custom music won't load(See below on how to play with Loadiine).
+You'll have to use the no custom music version of Snowy U to use it with SDCafiine.
+If you want to play Snowy U the way it's meant to be played you can use Loadiine GX2.
+See Below on how to play with both SDCafiine & Loadiine GX2

 ------------------------------------------------------------------